-- 1. A costing system provides the information that management needs to plan and control the organisation's activities and to make decisions about the future. - 2.
+- 1. Organisations need costing systems that will provide the basic information that management requires for planning, control and decision-making. - 2.
 A cost unit is the basic unit of measurement selected for cost control purposes. - 3.
 A cost centre is used as a 'collecting place' for costs, which may then be further analysed and related to individual cost units. - 4.
+A cost object is anything for which costs can be ascertained.
+Examples are a product, a service, a centre, an activity, a customer and a distribution channel. - 5.
 Costs may be classified in a number of different ways depending on the reason for the classification exercise.
-The main classifications are according to their nature or their purpose, fixed and variable, a functional analysis, controllable and non-controllable, normal and abnormal, relevant and non-relevant. - 5.
-A coding system provides a way of expressing each classification in a shortened symbolised form. - 6.
-The prime cost or total direct cost of a cost unit is the total of its direct material cost, direct labour cost and direct expenses cost. - 7.
-The total production cost of a cost unit is the total of its prime (direct) cost and its production overhead cost. - 8.
-Costs which are not affected by changes in the level of activity are fixed costs or period costs. - 9.
-A stepped fixed cost is constant within the relevant range for each activity level. - 10.
-A variable cost increases or decreases in line with changes in the level of activity. - 11.
-A cost which is partly fixed and partly variable is a semi-variable, semi-fixed or mixed cost. - 12.
-Observed cost behaviour patterns apply only over the relevant range of activity levels. - 13.
-The fixed and variable elements of a semi-variable cost can be determined using the high-low method or a scattergraph.
+The main classifications are according to their nature (material, labour, expenses), according to their purpose (direct or indirect) or according to responsibility. - 6.
+The concept of cost needs to be qualified as direct, full, marginal, etc. in order to be meaningful. - 7.
+Costs which are not affected by changes in the level of activity are fixed costs or period costs. - 8.
+A stepped fixed cost is constant within the relevant range for each activity level.

-15 This Page Intentionally Left Blank
+- 9. A variable cost increases or decreases in line with changes in the level of activity. - 10.
+A cost which is partly fixed and partly variable is a semi-variable, semi-fixed or mixed cost. - 11.
+Observed cost behaviour patterns apply only over the relevant range of activity levels. - 12.
+The fixed and variable elements of a semi-variable cost can be determined using the high-low method or a scattergraph. - 13.
+It is important to consider the time scale when analysing cost behaviour.
+In the longer term, fixed costs tend to become step fixed costs and in the very short term all costs are fixed.

 In the multiple choice questions in the actual assessment each option would usually have an empty box or circle beside it.
 You would be required to simply place the cursor on the relevant box and click the mouse to select the correct answer.
-In this Study System we have labelled the four options as A, B, C and D. These letters are for reference purposes only and to assist us in our discussion of the solutions.
+In this Learning System we have labelled the four options as A, B, C and D. These letters are for reference purposes only and to assist us in our discussion of the solutions.